-HomeAirlinesBritish AirwaysReview: British Airways A320 Club Europe (Business Class)
+HomeAirlinesBritish AirwaysBritish Airways A320 Club Europe (Business Class) review

-Review: British Airways A320 Club Europe (Business Class)
+British Airways A320 Club Europe (Business Class) review

 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
-Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
-Traveling For Miles and CardRatings may receive a commission from card issuers.
+Other links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
-For more details please see the disclosures at the bottom of every page.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
+For more details please see the disclosures found at the bottom of every page.

 Club Europe is the name that British Airways gives to the short-haul Business Class product offered on its flights within Europe, and last week I got to see what the current Club Europe product is looking like when I flew on a British Airways A320 to Sofia.